 Maple Syrup Fudge is a classic Québécois candy that is traditionally made around the holidays.
 All you need is four ingredients to make a memorable sweet treat!

 This post contains affiliate links.
 Full disclosure is at the bottom of the article.

 Maple syrup fudge is a classic holiday candy in many Québécois households.
 Growing up, I mindlessly indulged in sucre à la crème after Christmas dinner, the cheery mood making it okay to eat just one more piece.
 Everyone will tell you that their grandmother’s recipe is the best, and yes, every family recipe is probably in fact the best, given it is enjoyed surrounded by people you love.

-Making fudge is a bit finicky, but I find the key is to be very careful not to overwhip the fudge mixture after the cooling period.
-If you do, it’s still delicious, but it creates a harder candy instead of a heavenly, soft-to-bite treat.
-The addition of white chocolate is a genius tip I found in Ricardo Magazine: it doesn’t affect the taste but does wonders texture-wise.
+Making fudge can be a bit finicky, but I find the key is to be very careful not to overwhip the fudge mixture after the cooking process.
+If you do, the candy will still be delicious, but the texture will be harder and dryer than the expected heavenly, melt-in-your-mouth treat.
+The addition of a bit of white chocolate is a genius tip I encountered in a local food magazine: it doesn’t affect the flavor of the fudge but does wonders, texture-wise.

-This fudge is used in this fantastic cookie recipe: Chewy Maple Syrup Fudge and Pecan Cookies.
-Maple Syrup Fudge in cookies?
+Maple Syrup Fudge should be enjoyed in tiny bites, so if you have leftovers or want to try something new, check out this fantastic cookie recipe: Chewy Maple Syrup Fudge and Pecan Cookies.
+Maple candies tucked in cookies?
 You better believe it!

 Tell me how you liked it!
 Leave a comment or take a picture and tag it with @foodnouveau on Instagram.

 Disclosure Notice: This site is a participant in the Amazon Associates Program, an affiliate advertising program designed to provide a means for the site to earn fees by linking to Amazon and affiliated sites.